-Access to high quality green spaces and environmental assets is an important element of sustainability, and development proposals must deliver access to, or contribute to enabling access to such assets through s106 or CIL contributions where this viable and deliverable.
+Access to high quality green spaces and environmental assets is an important element of sustainability.
+Development proposals must deliver access to, or contribute to enabling access to such assets through s106 or Community Infrastructure Levy CIL contributions where this viable and deliverable.